Ha0Team/PoC/poc.md

 ==11908==ABORTING
 ```

+### bug introduction

+A null pointer reference happens in sqlite/shell.c:3766.
+Though Windows and Linux prevent the potential risks of null pointer reference, still might be exploitable in macOS.

 ### root cause

-a null pointer reference happens in sqlite/shell.c:3766:
+The bug dues to the ignorance of poteitial cases when `sqlite3_step(pStmt)==SQLITE_ROW` is false.
+And through PoC.db, the value is 0x65.

 ``` C
 static char **tableColumnList(ShellState *p, const char *zTab){